fastify/fastify/docs/Reference/Server.md

 usage of the [fastify-plugin](https://github.com/fastify/fastify-plugin) because no new scope is created and therefore we have no place to attach contextual data.
-In that case, the plugin name will represent the boot order of all involved plugins in the format of `plugin-A -> plugin-B`.
+In that case, the plugin name will represent the boot order of all involved plugins in the format of `fastify -> plugin-A -> plugin-B`.

 #### log
 <a id="log"></a>